gabrielcnr/python-ls/README.md

 It does this by using a `.pth` file which simply performs that injection.

+# Security

+If you're running this against objects that have properties, lazy attributes or any other dynamic code, keep in mind that `ls` will try to fetch the value of the property/lazy attribute using `getattr()`.
+This will cause the body of the function to be executed, so you can imagine already the potential hazard here, right?

+TODO: make a default `unsafe=False` kwarg and then only visit properties if `unsafe` is explicitly set to `True`.

 # About the name `ls`

 Python has `dir` as a builtin.
 The equivalent of that command-line command in GNU/Linux world is `ls`.
 We had considered calling it `xdir`, which by the way is a function that works like `dir()` by returning you a list of occurrences.